 Hypernatraemia is defined as a serum sodium concentration exceeding 145 mmol/L. Serum sodium concentration, and hence osmolality, is normally kept from rising significantly by the release of antidiuretic hormone (ADH) or vasopressin which limits water losses, and the stimulation of thirst which increases water intake.
 Hypernatraemia from free water loss causes dehydration as intracellular water is drawn out of cells into the extracellular fluid (ECF) preserving the latter to a large extent; however, if sodium is lost as well as water then significant hypovolaemia (reduction in ECF volume) can also occur.
-Severe symptoms are usually only found with acute and large rises in sodium plasma concentration above 160 mmol/L.
+Severe symptoms of hypernatraemia are usually only found with acute and large rises in sodium plasma concentration above 160 mmol/L.

 Hypernatraemia is relatively rare in primary care and more common in hospital where the homeostatic mechanisms are more likely to be impaired or subverted by intravenous fluids.
-This is particularly true in critically ill patients as shown by two large studies where 9% and 26% of patients had or developed hypernatraemia during an ICU admission.
+This is particularly true in critically ill patients as shown by studies where 9% and 26% of patients had or developed hypernatraemia during an ICU admission.

 Sustained hypernatraemia generally occurs when thirst or independent access to water is impaired.
 Consequently, those most at risk include: